exploring self-realization, sacred personhood, and full humanity

 Prof. Robinson: "When a culture takes the position that the problem of knowledge is essentially a religious problem; when it invests its credulity in a denominated group of official interpreters whose judgments on matters of this kind are taken to be dispositive - then,

 "the only thing left for scholarship is to interpret the words of the wise.
-So the entire debate becomes, not about the nature of truth, but, what Smith meant when he said 'X,' granting that Smith is the repository of all truth."
+So the entire debate becomes, not about the nature of truth, but, what Smith meant when he said 'X,' granting that Smith is the [infallible] repository of all truth."

-Editor's note: This attitude of allowing guru-professionals to have the "last word," to think for us, can invade all branches of knowledge -- but never so blatant as in various forms of cultism, be they of the religious variety, materialistic science, or demagogic politics.
-The unstated dictum issuing from all of these, all true-believer spiders' nests, is that the individual matters for nothing; that the only opinion worth listening to is that of the local cult chieftain and that truth will die along with him.
+Editor's note: This attitude of allowing guru-professionals to have the "last word," to think for us, can invade all branches of knowledge - but never so blatant as in various forms of cultism, be they of the religious variety, materialistic science, or demagogic politics.
+The unstated dictum issuing from all of these, all true-believer spiders' nests, is that the individual matters for nothing; that the only opinion worth listening to is that of the local cult chieftain and that the truth will die along with him.

 In another lecture, Dr. Robinson offered additional insight regarding the unique contribution of ancient Greece to intellectualism.
 Babylon, Egypt, the Orient and other civilizations of antiquity had their own achievements; indeed, the Greeks learned much from their neighbors, especially the Egyptians.
 Even so, all this acknowledged, Greece brought to human advancement things never seen before.
 Dr. Robinson informs us:

 “With Greece we get the first evidence of a thoroughly self-critical perspective on one’s own basic knowledge claims.
 We find in the ancient Greek world, in the world of thought, the first evidence of a people actually recognizing their deepest convictions, their deepest sentiments, as subjects for critical appraisal and study.